Insurance Coverage for Your International Move

 What Will Insurance Cost?

-The final price is also influenced by your destination country and the specific risks associated with your move.
+Your destination country and the specific risks associated with your move also influence the final price.

 Shipping regulations for Household Goods

-The first thing you should know is that your shipping rules and regulations for household goods will vary depending on the country you are moving to.
-In most cases, you can ship your household goods duty-free provided the goods are used and were in your possession for at least six months to a year prior to your move.
+Your shipping rules for household goods will depend on the country you’re moving to.
+In most cases, you can ship your household goods duty-free, provided they were used and in your possession for at least six months to a year prior to your move.

-Typically, electronics and new items are restricted, and you will need to pay duties and/or list these items separately.
+Typically, electronics and new items are restricted, and you will need to pay duties and list these items separately.

 Shipping Tips